Peel Ring Of Lumphanan

 History, tourist information, and nearby accommodation

-There are no remains at Lumphanan beyond the motte and sizeable earthwork defenses; no stone remnants of any buildings.
-The site is located in a peaceful farming area, and seems somehow lost in time.
+There are no remains at Lumphanan beyond the motte and sizeable earthwork defences; no stone remnants of any buildings.
+The site is located in a peaceful farming area and seems somehow lost in time.

-Lumphanan itself is strongly connected with one of Scotland's most famous kings, MacBeth.
-Not the MacBeth that Shakespeare embellished and villified beyond all recognition, but the real MacBeth, who ruled from 1040–1057.
-A contemporary account records that MacBeth was killed, not at Dunsinane, as Shakespeare would have it, but here at Lumphanan.
+Lumphanan itself is strongly connected with one of Scotland's most famous kings, Macbeth.
+Not the Macbeth that Shakespeare embellished and vilified beyond all recognition, but the real Macbeth, who ruled from 1040–1057.
+A contemporary account records that Macbeth was killed, not at Dunsinane, as Shakespeare would have it, but here at Lumphanan.

 Another account says that he was mortally wounded here but later died at Scone, and was buried on the Isle of Iona.
-Within a few miles of the Peel are 3 sites associated with MacBeth's final battle.
-At Burnside, near the church, is the well where he drank before the battle, and 300 meters south west of the Peel is MacBeth's Stone, marking the spot where the king was beheaded.
+Within a few miles of the Peel are three sites associated with Macbeth's final battle.
+At Burnside, near the church, is the well where he drank before the battle, and 300 meters south-west of the Peel is Macbeth's Stone, marking the spot where the king was beheaded.